 So what’s your blind spot?
 I couldn’t tell you, but I know there’s something there that you’re not seeing.
 Read this post from a few months back and you’ll hear yourself, Lauren.
 It’s from another amazing 42-year-old woman, who can’t fathom why she hasn’t put it all together.
 You seem to be more self-aware, in that you’re claiming to have an open mind about dating.
 So that’s a start.

 But I think the greatest thing keeping single people single is that they don’t truly make an effort to change things.
-They say they do, but they don’t really DO anything about pursuing love.
+They say they do, but they are stuck in their comfort zone and don’t really DO anything about pursuing love.

 Think about dating as a job hunt.
 This is the core metaphor driving my first book, and a guiding principle of my friend Rachel Greenwald’s book as well.
 When we’re unemployed, we do everything in our power to find work.
 Yet when we’re single, we sort of hope things will work out.
 You said it yourself.
 “It’ll happen when I least expect it.”
 No!
 It’ll happen when you create it.
 So what are you doing to create it?

-Are you telling your friends to set you up with single eligible guys?
+Are you telling your friends you’re looking for potential partners – and that they should set you up with single eligible guys?